U.S. Still Out of Paris Climate Agreement, Despite Conflicting Reports

 A few minutes later, Press Secretary Sarah Sanders followed up with this tweet: "Our position on the Paris agreement has not changed. @POTUS has been clear, US withdrawing unless we get pro-America terms."

-It was in response to reports, in the Wall Street Journal and AFP earlier in the day, that quoted a European official who had attended an environmental summit in Canada.
+It was in response to reports, in the Wall Street Journal and AFP earlier in the day, that quoted a European official who had attended an environmental summit in Montreal, Canada.

-According to AFP, the European Union's top climate official, Miguel Arias Canete, said the U.S. "stated that they will not re-negotiate the Paris Accord, but they try to review the terms on which they could be engaged under this agreement."
+According to AFP, the European Union's top climate official, Miguel Arias Canete, said, "The U.S. has stated that they will not renegotiate the Paris Accord, but they try to review the terms on which they could be engaged under this agreement."

+That new stance was reportedly vocalized by White House senior adviser Everett Eissenstat, "participants" told the WSJ.

+Eissenstat, deputy assistant to the president for international economic affairs and deputy director of the National Economic Council, "outlined a plan to reassure partners that the U.S. would be constructive" in its efforts to fight climate change, "he did not provide clarity on the new emissions-reduction objectives," the publication said, citing an unnamed official at the Montreal meeting of environmental ministers.

 He went on tell the publication "there would be a meeting on the sidelines of next week's UN General Assembly with American representatives 'to assess what is the real US position,' but noted 'it's a message which is quite different to the one we heard from President Trump in the past.' "